 As reported in Variety, and in my prior post, film historian Fernando Pena has topped his discovery of a complete version of the Fritz Lang 1927 epic Metropolis with a 9.5 mm print of Buster Keaton’s 1922 short The Blacksmith that contains unique scenes that do not appear in any other version of the film.
 Mr. Pena’s discovery prompted me to review the three different DVD or Blu-ray copies I have of the film, and I was surprised to see they differ in some respects too.
 (My third post shows how the Robin Hood castle set appears in The Blacksmith.)
+[Note: Serge Bromberg will screen the film May 31, 2014 as part of the San Francisco Silent Film Festival.]

 My prior post shows that Keaton built a small Chamber of Commerce set across the street from his studio to film a unique sequence in Mr. Pena’s copy of the movie.
 But the set also appears briefly in the Masters of Cinema version of the film below.